CLRM1/CLRM1/README.md

 Hello!
-I am a software engineer and technical product manager.
+I am a software engineer with a background in tech startups.